miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 If the Odius Chalice is not working move it to the left inventory.
 Loading will remove Bach's holy light effect and reset the radio.
 All enemies drop only one weapon, some exit-map icons are missing.
-Don't leave the building of the murder before talking to the bum.
+If containers auto-close, right-click the objects to choose them.
 Occasionally mailboxes do not receive rewards or objects drop out.
 There is a way to exploit armors and stats, but that is a secret.
 In some cutscenes people look or move strangely and bodies vanish.